-- 1) Approved course is submitted to the Academic Senate with the AP&P committee's recommendation to approve.
-Once approved, the course is sent to the Board of Trustees with the AP&P committee's recommendation to adopt. - 2) Board approves course based on "delegated authority" from the Academic Senate and Chancellor's Office. - 3) A request is then sent to the Chancellor's Office to approve designating the course as deactivated. - 4) Once all necessary approvals have been granted, course will be removed from the following College Catalog.
+- 1. Stage 6 is the approval of the course deactivation by the Vice President of Academic Affairs. - 2.
+Stage 7 is when the course deactivation is submitted to the Academic Senate, with the AP&P Committee's recommendation to approve.
+Once approved, it moves on to the Board of Trustees with the AP&P Committee's recommendation to remove it from being offered to students. - 3.
+The Board approves the deactivation based on "delegated authority" from the Academic Senate and Chancellor's Office.